phpactor/amp-fswatch/adr/0003-do-not-use-amp-file.md

 Consequences
 ------------

-There might possibly be noticable blocking.
+There might possibly be noticeable blocking.